shrinerb/shrine/doc/carrierwave.md

 #### `#blacklist_mime_type_pattern`, `#whitelist_mime_type_pattern`, `#content_type_whitelist`, `#content_type_blacklist`

-In Shrine MIME type whitelisting/blacklisting is part of validations, and is provided by the `validation_helpers` plugin, though it doesn't support regexes:
+In Shrine, MIME type whitelisting/blacklisting is part of validations, and is provided by the `validation_helpers` plugin, though it doesn't support regexes:

 ```rb